The latest news about ShelterBox's global work

 People are slowly returning to Mosul, but there is still a huge need for aid in and around the city, and a massive displacement of civilians throughout the whole country.
 Displaced families have struggled in the severe heat over the summer months, now they have to prepare for a long winter.

-With the help of our partners working in Iraq, in 2017 we have provided essential aid and shelter to more than 8,000 families.
+With the help of our partners working in Iraq, we have provided essential aid and shelter to more than 8,000 families.

 Severe drought in Somaliland has affected an estimated 766,000 people since November 2016, leading to the degrading of grazing land and displacement of families, forcing them to move large distances to seek fresh food for their animals.

 As the drought continues, we are working closely with our partner ActionAid to ensure that families have safe shelter throughout Somaliland.
-So far, we have supported 441 families with ShelterKits, including tarpaulins and kitchen sets.
+Phase one supported 441 families with ShelterKits, including tarpaulins and kitchen sets.
+Phase two distributions have now been completed.
+We supported 1,000 families with aid items such as blankets, kitchen sets, tarpaulins, tools kits and solar lights.
+Phase three is being planned and we hope to support 2,000 families.

 LAKE CHAD BASIN CRISIS